berenm/opengl-specification/src/egl/EGL 1.4 Specification.pdf.rst

 To create an on-screen rendering surface, first create a native platform window whose pixel format corresponds to the format, type, and size of the color buffers required by config.
-On some implementations, the pixel format of the native window must match that of the EGLConfig [#]_.
-Other implementations may allow any win and config to correspond, even if their formats differ [#]_.
+On some implementations, the pixel format of the native window must match that of the EGLConfig. [#]_ Other implementations may allow any win and config to correspond, even if their formats differ. [#]_

 Using the platform-specific type EGLNativeWindowType, which is the type of a handle to that native window, then call: